KTH-SML/CodeRepositoryTCST/README.md

         $ ssh <username>@<IP_addresse>

 The username and IP_addresse are written on the Turtelbot.
 The Turtlebot and ROS environment should be already sourced by the login.
+You might need to change the ROS_MASTER_URI.
+This can be done by adapting the bashrc file.

+        $ sudo vim ~/.bashrc

+Change the ROS_MASTER_URI to your desktop computer IP.
+Save the file and source it again.

+        $ source ~/.bashrc

 Start the Kobuki base and astra camera driver:

         $ roslaunch rqt_simulation turtlebot_base_astra.launch robot_name:=<robot_name> use_qualisys:=<Bool>